antoine77340/video_feature_extractor/README.md

 # Can I use multiple GPU to speed up feature extraction ?

-Yes ! just run the same script on another GPU, and the script will only focus on processing the videos that have not been processed yet.
+Yes ! just run the same script on another GPU, and the script will create a new feature extraction process that will only focus on processing the videos that have not been processed yet without overlapping with the other extraction process already running.

 # What models are implemented ?
 So far, only one 2D and one 3D models can be used.

 - The 2D model is the pytorch model zoo ResNet-152 pretrained on ImageNet.
-The 2D features are extracted at 1 feature per second.
+The 2D features are extracted at 1 feature per second at the resolution of 224.
-- The 3D model is a ResNexT-101 (https://github.com/kenshohara/3D-ResNets-PyTorch) pretrained on Kinetics.
-The 3D features are extracted at 1.5 feature per second.
+- The 3D model is a ResNexT-101 16 frames (https://github.com/kenshohara/3D-ResNets-PyTorch) pretrained on Kinetics.
+The 3D features are extracted at 1.5 feature per second at the resolution of 112.

 # Acknowledgements
 The code re-used code from https://github.com/kenshohara/3D-ResNets-PyTorch